 8. If applicable, provide a copy and identify the date and page number of publication in the Federal Register of the agency's notice, required by 5 CFR 1320.8(d), soliciting comments on the information collection prior to submission to OMB.
 Summarize public comments received in response to that notice and describe actions taken by the agency in response to these comments.
-Specifically address comments received on cost and hour burden.
+Specifically, address comments received on cost and hour burden.

-Describe efforts to consult with persons outside the agency to obtain their views on the availability of data, frequency of collection, the clarity of instructions and recordkeeping, disclosure, or reporting format (if any), and on the data elements to be recorded, disclosed, or reported.
+Describe efforts to consult with persons outside the agency to obtain their views on the availability of data, frequency of collection, the clarity of instructions and recordkeeping, disclosure, or reporting format (if any), and on the data elements to be recorded, disclosed or reported.

-Consultation with representatives of those from whom information is to be obtained or those who must compile records should occur at least once every 3 years, even if the collection-of-information activity is the same as in prior periods.
+Consultation with representatives of those from whom information is to be obtained or those who must compile records should occur at least once every 3 years -- even if the collection-of-information activity is the same as in prior periods.
 There may be circumstances that may preclude consultation in a specific situation.
 These circumstances should be explained.

-Pursuant to the Paperwork Reduction Act of 1995 (44 U.S.C.
-3506(c)(2)(A), OSHA published a notice in the Federal Register on February 22, 2011 (76 FR 9815) soliciting comments on its proposal to extend the Office of the Management and Budget's approval of the information collection requirements specified by the Standard on Grain Handling Facilities (29 CFR 1910.272).
-This notice was a part of a preclearance consultation program that provided the general public and government agencies with an opportunity to comment.
-The Agency did not receive any comments in response to this notice.
+As required by the Paperwork Reduction Act of 1995 (44 U.S.C.
+3506(c)(2)(A)), OSHA published a notice in the Federal Register on November 23, 2020 (85 FR 74765) soliciting public comments on its proposal to extend the Office of Management and Budget's (OMB) approval of the collection of information requirements specified in the Standard on Grain Handling Facilities.
+This notice is a part of a preclearance consultation program that provides the general public and government agencies with an opportunity to comment.
+The Agency received one comment from Jess McCluer, Vice President of the National Grain and Feed Association (NGFA) in response to this notice under docket ID: OSHA-2011-0028-0015.